krishauser/Klampt/Cpp/docs/Tutorials/Install-Windows.md

 # Windows, from source

+Due to the complexities of dependency management on Windows, building from source is much more challenging and not recommended unless you have extensive experience building packages on Windows via CMake.
+These instructions are also bound to go out of date occasionally.

 1. Install [CMake](http://www.cmake.org/).
 2. Obtain Visual Studio 2015.
 3. Visit https://github.com/krishauser/Klampt and click "Clone on Desktop".
 Follow the on-screen instructions to download Git, if necesary, and clone the Klamp't Git repository.
-4. Following the same steps as above, clone the KrisLibrary Git repository from https://github.com/krishauser/KrisLibrary to the Klampt/Library folder as the target location.
+4. Following the same steps as above, clone the KrisLibrary Git repository from https://github.com/krishauser/KrisLibrary to the Klampt/Cpp/Dependencies folder as the target location.
 5. From http://klampt.org, download the appropriate Win32 Klamp't dependencies for your Visual Studio version (both Release and Debug are recommended).
-Unpack into Klampt/Library.
+Unpack into Klampt/Cpp/Dependencies.
 6. Run cmake-gui in your Klamp't folder, and set the build directory to Klampt/msvc.
 Correct any paths that cannot be found, and generate the Visual Studio project files.
 7. Open Klampt/msvc/Klampt.sln and build the "Klampt" and "apps" projects in Visual Studio.
 8. To build the Python bindings:
    1. Copy Klampt/msvc/Python/setup.py into your Klampt/Python folder.
    2. Run the Visual Studio Command prompt as an administrator and navigate to Klampt/Python.
-   3. VS 2015 you must first enter "set VS90COMNTOOLS=%VS140COMNTOOLS%".
+   3. For VS 2015 you must first enter "set VS90COMNTOOLS=%VS140COMNTOOLS%".
    4. Run "python setup.py install".